 After graduating from medical school, the aspiring specialist will have to intern (known as a Houseman or Intern) at a public hospital for a period of a year.
 After which they acquire the title of ‘Medical Officer’.
 During this time, these aspiring ‘ENT trainees’ would build up experience as they moved amongst the various ENT departments in Singapore.

 The next step will then to enter into an ENT residency in Singapore is a comprises of a 5-year postgraduate surgical residency program.
 During this time, there will be various trainings and exams that they will have to clear.

 Once the training requirements are met, the ENT resident then gains the status of a ‘Senior Resident’.
 Previously, this position was referred to as ‘Registrar’.
 From here on, they will be required to clear a national ENT exam held by NUS at the end of the second year of residency.

 At the end of the 5th year of training, the ENT residents are required to pass yet another exam — known as the ‘Exit’ Exam.
-Only by passing this exam and clearing all required training will earn them the title of ‘ENT Specialist’.
+Only by passing this exam and clearing all required training will earn them the title of ‘ENT Specialist’ in Singapore.

-When finding a good nose throat ENT, it is important that they have the requisite qualifications and also experience in ENT surgery.
-A good ENT clinic will have an ENT specialist trained internationally in head neck surgery and can perform ENT related treatments and surgeries such as thyroid surgery, tonsillectomy, otoplasty, septoplasty, and more.
+When finding a good ear specialist Singapore, it is important that they have the requisite qualifications and also sufficient experience in ENT surgery.
+A good ENT clinic will have an ENT doctor trained internationally in head and neck surgery and can perform ENT related treatments and surgeries such as thyroid surgery, tonsillectomy, otoplasty, septoplasty, and more.